-The Company is continuously reviewing its liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 global pandemic.
+The Company is continuously reviewing its liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic.
 The Company believes it will have adequate liquidity over the next 12 months to operate its business and to meet its cash requirements.
-As of March 31, 2020, the Company is in compliance with its financial covenants in its debt agreement.
+As of September 30, 2021, the Company is in compliance with its debt covenants.